-The previous three articles explained a client-server scheme which can be summarized as follows:
+The previous three articles explained a client-server game architecture which can be summarized as follows:

 Server gets inputs from all the clients, with timestamps